girldevelopit/gdi-featured-html-css-intro/README.md

 ### Class 4

 Box model?
 Floating?
 Columns?
 What is this sorcery?
 You've brought people through the core of html and css.
 Now give them the next steps to be pros.
 Students will add columns, footers and headers to their portfolios.

-### Class 5

-Advanced HTML elements.
-Introduction to forms and HTML5.
-Who knew it was so easy to create a button!
-Include all of the HTML5 excitement like semantically named elements (header, footer) and form helpers.

-### Class 6

-Advanced CSS techniques.
-Gradients, rounded corners, and all of those things we've been waiting for since 2004.
-Take all those images and buttons made throughout the class and make them beautiful.
-Introduce the concept of media queries and responsive design.

 ## Theme customization